thehumblebrag/droplifter/README.md

 3. _Optional:_ Update the `config.js` file with your own settings.
 4. _Optional:_ Initialize your server using test data with `node bin/init`.
 4. Launch your server with `node bin/index`

+### Configuration

+Your server can be configured by changing the `config.js` file within your repo.
+Droplifter supports the following settings:

+- `port`: Port to use for your server to listen on (default `3000`)
+- `database_url`: Location for your mongo instance (default `mongodb://localhost/droplifter`)